pnp/cli-microsoft365/docs/docs/cmd/flow/run/run-get.md

 If the run with the name you specified doesn't exist, you will get the `The provided workflow run name is not valid.` error.

+If the option `includeTriggerInformation` is specified, but the trigger does not contain an outputsLink such as for example with a `Recurrence` trigger, this option will be ignored.

 ## Examples

 Get information about the given run of the specified Power Automate flow